texta-tk/texta-tk.github.io/sphinx/_build/html/_sources/workflow.rst.txt

 distributional semantics, meaning that words with similar context are similar and have in our case similar vectors - or are close to each other in 2-dimensional space.

 One of several dimension reduction methods can be chosen, but they give approximately the same results.
+Read more about the methods here: `PCA <https://scikit-learn.org/stable/modules/decomposition.html#pca>`_, `MDS <https://scikit-learn.org/stable/modules/manifold.html#multidimensional-scaling>`_, `TSNE <https://scikit-learn.org/stable/modules/manifold.html#t-sne>`_.

 After checking the lexicons and plotting them, we get to the state depicted in figure 11.1.